chrisduvillard/RiskSim/README.md

 ## Overview

-Risk Management Simulator is a Streamlit-based application designed to simulate some risk/return scenarios.
-The simulator allows users to adjust various parameters and visualize the potential outcomes of different risk management scenarios.
+The Risk Management Simulator is a Streamlit-based application designed to simulate various risk/return scenarios.
+It allows users to adjust multiple parameters and visualize the potential outcomes of different risk management strategies.

 ## Features